-The MRC London Institute of Medical Sciences (LMS) is encouraging prospective PhD students, seeking to begin their studies in October 2022, to apply for the latest round of Strategic Alliance of MRC-University Research Investments at Imperial (SAMURII) projects.
+The MRC Laboratory of Medical Sciences (LMS) is encouraging prospective PhD students, seeking to begin their studies in October 2022, to apply for the latest round of Strategic Alliance of MRC-University Research Investments at Imperial (SAMURII) projects.

 Four fully funded 3.5 year SAMURII PhD studentships are available.
 All co-supervised by Group Heads from the MRC LMS and the Institute of Clinical Sciences (ICS), Imperial College London.